The Big Snooze: Notes

-Contrary to popular belief, The Big Snooze was left unfinished upon Bob Clampett's departure.
+The Big Snooze was left unfinished upon Bob Clampett's departure.
 According to historian Milton Gray, Arthur Davis completed the short but didn't understand Clampett's humor, so he had to finish what he had and scrapped the rest.
-Clampett would not see the completed film decades later and admitted to Gray that some things in the short were done very different from his original intention.
+Clampett would not see the completed film until decades later and admitted to Gray that some things in the short were done very different from his original intention.